arch-linux-gui/alg-releases/README.md

 #### GOALS:
-1. Help you install Vanilla Arch Linux, quickly, offline & easily via a GUI, and/or
+1. Help you install Arch Linux, quickly, offline & easily via a GUI, and/or
-2. Help you use Vanilla Arch Linux by getting you started ASAP, again via GUI(s).
+2. Help you use Arch Linux by getting you started ASAP, again via GUI(s).

 The ALG Project offers you, at the moment, 8 editions to choose from.
 All 8 editions come with a graphical installer.
 All 8 editions support encryption via LUKS.
 These 12 editions are divided into 3 categories:
 * Themed Editions (Total 4 - Plasma, Gnome, Cinnamon, Xfce)